-Basic Construction Costs (include permits, inspections, communications requirements, utilities, outside building, site development, other): For FY2023-24, \$7,250,000 is budgeted to start the construction phase of the project.
+Basic Construction Costs (include permits, inspections, communications requirements, utilities, outside building, site development, other): In FY2024, \$7,250,000 was budgeted to start the construction phase of the project.
 The total cost for engineering and construction services for the gate replacements and lift system conversions is \$25,250,000\.

-Total engineering services for design and construction oversight: \$1,690,000

-- Total construction: \$23,560,000
+- Total engineering services for design and construction oversight: \$1,690,000 - Total construction: \$23,560,000